eth-easl/pecan-experiments/README.md

 ### Software Prerequisites for Full Service Deployment

+#### Artifact Evaluation Deployment

+If you are part of the ATC'24 AE committee, please follow the next instructions:

+1. Send us your email via HotCRP so we can add you to our GCP project
+1. Once added, make sure to set the correct project in `gcloud` using `gcloud config set project`
+1. Run the `create_tpu_vm.sh` to create your own TPU VM
+1. Run the `set_up_tpu_vm.sh` to set up the environment on the TPU VM
+1. Test if you are able to successfully deploy a Pecan service:
+  1. `ssh` into your VM using `gcloud alpha compute tpus tpu-vm ssh --zone europe-west4-a atc24-ae-${USER}`
+  1. On the VM run the following commands:
+    ```bash
+    source atc_venv/bin/activate
+    cd "pecan-experiments/experiments/pecan"
+    ./manage_cluster.sh start  # Wait and see if the cluster is successfully deployed
+    ./manage_cluster.sh stop   # Once you are ready, use this command to take down the cluster
+    ```
+1. If you can successfully execute these steps then you are ready to execute experiments.
+Please go to [experiments/pecan](experiments/pecan) and follow the README there.

+Please ignore the *Manual Deployment* steps.

+#### Manual Deployment

 If you plan to deploy Cachew as a full service, you will need to set up a client VM which meets the following software dependencies:

 * Ubuntu 20.04 LTS (GNU/Linux 5.4.0-1072-gcp x86\_64) with root access
 * kubectl v1.21.3
 * kops v.1.20
+* Python 3.8
+* Google Cloud SDK (preferably v466.0.0)

+For training models on GPUs, you will also need:

 * Nvidia GPU Driver v460.27.04
 * CUDA v11.2
 * cuDNN v8.1
-* Python 3.8
-* Google Cloud SDK (preferably v384.0.0)

 To deploy the service itself, one requires
-* A Docker image deploying Cachew builds with CPU-only support.
-This is used in the Cachew service for the Dispatcher and Workers
+* A Docker image deploying Pecan builds with CPU-only support.
+This is used in the Pecan service for the Dispatcher and Workers
 * A client-only build of Cachew with GPU/TPU support.

-A safe commit hash at which these can be built is `c7b02e90b4384e721f7c6b13ec55a21cd5295a47`.
+A safe commit hash at which these can be built is `6bffdad771e7acd280b7aeba986d5fed2ff1d5f5`.

 ### Hardware Prerequisites for Full Service Deployment